When you walk into your liquor store, where do your eyes land first?

 Related Read: Update Your Liquor Store Design Layout With 7 Creative Ideas

-Customers naturally slow down when they reach the end of an aisle, making endcaps — the shelves or stacks at the end of each aisle — one of the most valuable merchandising spots in your store.
+Customers naturally slow down when they reach the end of an aisle, making endcaps the shelves or stacks at the end of each aisle one of the most valuable merchandising spots in your store.
+Endcaps are highly visible, can be customised with pictures and text, and are the first thing customers see when they enter an aisle.

 Common ways to use endcaps include: